 Yet, many communities and service providers in the non-profit sector lack effective tools, resources and capacity to engage in rigorous program evaluation or to disseminate knowledge learned in order to assist service providers and program planners elsewhere.
 Sharing best, promising or emerging practices is about communication and alerting those working in the field to a strategy that demonstrates positive results.

 A Best Practice is an intervention, method or technique that has consistently been proven effective through the most rigorous scientific research (especially conducted by independent researchers) and which has been replicated across several cases or examples.
 To be a ‘best practice’, an intervention must be able to show that it produces better results than other approaches and that is a practice that can potentially be adapted with success in other contexts and/or scaled up to a systems-wide approach.
 In other words, there is a sufficient body of evidence that allows us to confidently say that the described practice is a generalizable example of something that works.
 It should be noted that some interventions might demonstrate scientific rigour, but never be generalizable in other contexts.
 For example, what works in Northern Canada may not, or should not, be expected to work in Toronto.
-An intervention for Aboriginal people might not be effective for new immigrants, for instance, despite being a best practice in its original context.
+An intervention for Indigenous Peoples might not be effective for new immigrants, for instance, despite being a best practice in its original context.
 Thus, an intervention that is generalizable within a specific context should also have merit as a best practice.

 An intervention is considered to be a Promising Practice when there is sufficient evidence to claim that the practice is proven effective at achieving a specific aim or outcome, consistent with the goals and objectives of the activity or program.
 Ideally, Promising Practices demonstrate their effectiveness through the most rigorous scientific research, however there is not enough generalizable evidence to label them ‘best practices’.